paulgalow/paulgalow.com/src/pages/2022-10-05-aws-route-53-iam-policy-letsencrypt-dns/index.md

 ## Bonus: Lock down your policies even further by using fixed IP addresses

-If you using this for internal networks and have a static IP address assigned to your WAN connection you can use that contextual information to deny any AWS API calls not originating from that IP address.
+If you are using this for internal networks and have a static IP address assigned to your WAN connection you can use that contextual information to deny any AWS API calls not originating from that IP address.
 I have created a managed policy that I can easily add to an IAM entity like a user, group, or role.
 IAM will aggregate all policies attached to an IAM entity and evaluate them in total.

 Here is an example that denies all access if a request does not originate from either one of our specified IP addresses `20.20.20.20` or `30.30.30.30`: